 Ken spent more than 30 years working in the pharmaceutical industry in clinical research, marketing and government affairs.
 A 1965 graduate of Purdue University, Ken formed and operated an engineering support business, which was sold in 2007.

-Rick Viar is president and CEO of Summit Bank of Kansas City, a position he’s held since 2005.
-A longtime Lee’s Summit resident, Rick is Vice Chairman of the John Knox Village Board of directors and chairman of the executive committee.
+Rick Viar is executive vice president of Citizens Bank & Trust.
+A longtime Lee’s Summit resident, Rick is vice chairman of the John Knox Village board of directors and chairman of both the Executive Committee and Investment Subcommittee.

-He also serves as president of the Lee’s Summit Industrial Development Authority and past-chairman of the Lee’s Summit Economic Development Council.
-Rick is civically involved in the Lee’s Summit Education Foundation, Truman Medical Center Philanthropy Board and Rotary Club.
+He currently serves as president of the Lee’s Summit Industrial Development Authority and is a past-chairman of the Lee’s Summit Economic Development Council.
+Rick is civically involved in the Lee’s Summit Education Foundation, United Way of Greater Kansas City, and Rotary Club.
 In 2015, he was appointed by Mayor Randy Rhoads to serve as facilitator of the Downtown Lee’s Summit Master Plan Task Force.